wapping/DependPy/README.md

 cd DependPy
 ```

-- View and remove .pyc
+- View and remove .pyc files

    When running a python script, there will be .pyc files generated corresponding to the python scripts it depends on.